rocco/rocco.github.io/_source/about/index.md

 **I think staying up-to-date with current technology developments is an essential duty as a software developer and I try to keep up with it.**

 In efforts to evolve from being a software developer I did some reasearch and [presented at several conferences][events], mostly about JavaScript on mobile devices.
 Some of my writing [was published by others][events] and I went on consulting clients and doing workshops for IT departments and individuals.

-Since 2009 I am in a consulting/development gig at Deutsche Telekom and some related companies, currently at T-Systems.

-As of 2010 [**I am interested in node.js**][nodepost] and I maintain an open source [node.js boilerplate][node-base].
+When node.js came out in 2009 [**I became interested**][nodepost] and I maintained an open source [node.js boilerplate][node-base] (now outdated) for a while.

+Blockchain and DLT technologies have become very interesting to me in 2016 and I am learning as much as I can.

+Hybrid Apps are my main professional topic currently.

-I currently live in Frankfurt, Germany and I used to run the local HTML5/PhoneGap Meetup group.
-I know a little German. <!-- If you get this joke, get in touch and I'll buy you a coffee. -->
+I currently live in Frankfurt, Germany.
+I know a little German ... he's sitting over there. (if you get this, I'll buy you a coffee)

 [industialdesign]: https://en.wikipedia.org/wiki/Industrial_design